aMurphy85/Milestone-Project-Tattoo-Shop/README.md

 1. __Navbar links__
-    1. Hover mouse over the navigation links, verify that the text decoration of a *red underline* appears.
+    1. Hover mouse over the navigation links, verify that the text decoration of a *red underline* appears for all 3 links.
     2. From the "Home" page click on the "Gallery" page link, verify that you navigate to the "Gallery" page of the site.
     3. From the "Gallery" page click on the "Home" page link,